OfficeDev/office-js-docs-pr/docs/excel/custom-functions-shared-overview.md

 ---
 ms.date: 02/01/2020
-description: Learn how to share context between custom functions and the task pane to share data and events.
+description: Learn how to run custom functions, ribbon buttons, and task pane code in a single browser runtime to coordinate scenarios across your add-in.
-title: Overview of sharing custom functions with the task pane (preview)
+title: Run your add-in code in a single browser runtime (preview)
 localization_priority: Priority
 ---

-# Overview: run custom functions in the browser runtime (preview)
+# Overview: Run your add-in code in a single browser runtime (preview)

 [!include[Running custom functions in browser runtime note](../includes/excel-shared-runtime-preview-note.md)]

+When running Excel on Windows or Mac, ribbon buttons, custom functions, and the task pane code run in separate JavaScript runtime environments.
+You can configure your Excel add-in to run code in a single browser runtime.
+This is also known as a shared runtime since the same JavaScript runtime is used for different parts of your add-in.

+Configuring a shared runtime enables the following scenarios:
-Currently custom functions run in a JavaScript-only runtime that is separate from the browser runtime used by the task pane.
-Now you can configure custom functions to run with task pane code in the same browser runtime.
-This allows your custom functions to take full advantage of the browser runtime to get full CORS support, use the DOM, and enable additional web scenarios.
-You can also call Excel JS APIs from your custom functions to read spreadsheet document data, or modify it.
+- Custom functions can take full advantage of the browser runtime to get full CORS support, use the DOM, and enable additional web scenarios.
+- Custom functions can call Excel JS APIs to read spreadsheet document data.
+- You can run code as soon as the document is opened.
+- You can continue running code after the task pane is closed.

 When you run custom functions in the same browser runtime as the task pane, it will run in a browser instance on different platforms as follows: